 Base Images

-We provide two base images by default:ubuntu-minimal: A minimal Ubuntu image which doesn’t include systemd, it boots up in a few hundred milliseconds.
-If you want to optimize cold boot times, use this image.ubuntu-systemd: A Ubuntu image which includes systemd, which offers the flexibility of installing packages like Docker and Kubernetes inside the sandbox.
+We provide two base images everywhere by default:tensorlake/ubuntu-minimal: A minimal Ubuntu image which doesn’t include systemd, it boots up in a few hundred milliseconds.
+If you want to optimize cold boot times, use this image.tensorlake/ubuntu-systemd: A Ubuntu image which includes systemd, which offers the flexibility of installing packages like Docker and Kubernetes inside the sandbox.

 Building Custom Images

-You can build a custom image on top of the base images using the tensorlake SDK.
-When you build an image, Tensorlake:- Loads an image file and discovers the
+You can build a custom image on top of the base images from Python, TypeScript, or a raw Dockerfile.
+When you build an image, Tensorlake:- Parses the image definition DSL and local source context.

-Imagedefinitions attached to its functions. - Starts a temporary sandbox from the image’s base container.
+- Starts a temporary sandbox from the selected base image.

 - Registers an image name for that snapshot in your current project.